 It is highly recommended that you submit your SOPHAS application for verification as soon possible.
 Application errors are common and can delay verification.
 After application submission, it may take as many as seven days for verification during peak times.

 Step 2: Set up UI account and pay supplemental University of Iowa fee

-- Once you have submitted all your materials to SOPHAS and your transcripts have been verified, you will receive an email from the University of Iowa which will provide you with detailed instructions on setting up a University of Iowa account and paying the supplemental University of Iowa fee.
+- Once you have submitted your materials to SOPHAS, your transcripts have been verified by SOPHAS and your application is complete, you will receive an email from the University of Iowa which will provide you with detailed instructions on setting up a University of Iowa account (if you do not already have one) and paying the supplemental University of Iowa fee ($60 US citizens, $100 international applicants).
 Your application will be reviewed once this step is complete.

-- All students (except those whose undergraduate degree was conferred at the University of Iowa), will need to send their final transcript (showing degree conferral) to the Office of Graduate Admissions.
+- All students currently in a degree program (except those whose undergraduate degree was conferred at the University of Iowa), will need to send their final transcript (showing degree conferral) to the Office of Graduate Admissions.